hwz/chirp/module-3/README.md

 ## Integrating Passport

- need to integrate it to some authentication routes.
+Now that we have our strategies implemented we need to integrate it to some authentication routes.

 ### Implementing the Auth Routes